TITC/caffe_nd/README.md

 # Caffe for 3D image segmentation
 This version of caffe was modified for 3D image Segmenation.
-- DataPatch layer allows to load hd5 valume from which it ronadomly crop 3d Patch data and corresponding 3d label to feed to networks.
+- DataPatch layer allows to load hd5 valume from which it randomly crop 3d Patch data and corresponding 3d label to feed to networks.
 - Support 3D pooling
 - Class weights are autmatically balanced in softmaxloss layer for imbalanced classes.